jesberpen/bid-es-es/README.md

 # Blades in the Dark - Español
-Módulo de traducción Babele para Blades in the Dark
+Módulo de traducción Babele para el sistema y compendios para Blades in the Dark
-<br>Non-oficial Babele translation module to spanish for Blades in the Dark in Foundry VTT
+<br>Babele translation module to spanish for Blades in the Dark system and compendiums in Foundry VTT

 Este módulo no es oficial. / This module is fan made.